PTM-POSE Reference#

 - ptms: pd.DataFrame

-Dataframe with PTMs projected onto splicing events or with altered flanking sequences
+- Dataframe with PTMs projected onto splicing events and with annotations appended from various databases

 - spliced_ptms: pd.DataFrame